erogluegemen/Project-Euler-Solutions/README.md

 # project-euler-solutions
-Project Euler Solutions with Python
+Project Euler Solutions for first 10 question with Python